Welcome to today's edition of the Rush 24-7 podcast.

 How does that happen?

-Okay, so how do you must be spending more time in the sun to become less white?
+Must be spending more time in the sun to become less white, all right, so it must be a zero-sum game.

-As a group, Democrats are more likely than average to be women and non-white, less likely to be religious or married, much less likely to be conservative, and much more likely to be liberal than the U.S. population.
+As a group, Democrats are more likely than average to be women and non-white, less likely to be religious or married, much less likely to be conservative and much more likely to be liberal than the U.s population.

 In other words, they're totally outside the norm.